Why Reading Sherman Alexie Was Never Enough

 And the details emerging make Davis’ reluctance understandable.
 Women allege Alexie preyed on Native American women writers in particular.

-In 2014, Elissa Washuta, 29, a Cowlitz tribal member living in the Seattle area where Alexie lives, was getting ready to publish her first book, My Body is a Book of Rules (Red Hen Press).
+In 2013, Elissa Washuta, 27 and a Cowlitz tribal member living in the Seattle area where Alexie lives, was getting ready to publish her first book, My Body is a Book of Rules (Red Hen Press).
 Her publisher strongly encouraged her to get Alexie’s support and possibly a blurb to use to promote it.
 Out one night with him in a group, she told NPR, “seemingly apropos of nothing, Sherman told me that he could have sex with me if he wanted to.
 But he used a stronger word, beginning with F.” Washuta said she attempted to laugh it off at the time.
 Alexie is a powerful figure in the publishing world, and she worried others in the group overheard him.

 Washuta’s book, which deals with the trauma of rape and bipolar disease she has struggled with in her own life, was later a finalist for the Washington State Book Award.